Melon Achieves Market Cap of $57.42 Million (MLN)

-Melon (CURRENCY:MLN) traded 8.2% lower against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on September 4th.
+Melon (CURRENCY:MLN) traded 8.2% lower against the US dollar during the 24-hour period ending at 22:00 PM ET on September 6th.
+One Melon coin can now be purchased for about $38.88 or 0.00121884 BTC on major cryptocurrency exchanges.
+During the last seven days, Melon has traded up 3.3% against the US dollar.
 Melon has a total market capitalization of $57.42 million and approximately $6.43 million worth of Melon was traded on exchanges in the last 24 hours.
-In the last seven days, Melon has traded up 3.3% against the U.S. dollar.
-One Melon coin can now be purchased for approximately $38.88 or 0.00121884 BTC on exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.